mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 the master and its slaves labeling each with the hostname and port.

-You can choose to explore the slaves for each client with the `:option:--recurse` option.
+You can choose to explore the slaves for each client with the :option:`--recurse` option.
 This will permit the utility to connect to each slave found and attempt to find if it has any slaves.
 If slaves are found, the process continues until the slave is found in the list of servers serving as masters (a circular topology).
 The graph displays the topology with